YifanLiu0304/island/content/post/get-started/index.md

 ---
 title: I will be presenting at the Alliance for Research on Corporate Sustainability (ARCS) Annual Research Conference in Paris
-summary: 17th Annual ARCS Research Conference at HEC Paris
+summary: 17th Annual ARCS Research Conference at HEC Paris, June 1-4, 2025
-date: 2024-03-15
+date: 2025-06-01
 external_link: https://corporate-sustainability.org/conferences/

 authors: